Last updated on 2026-03-23

 Graduates of the Electronics Engineering Technology (Co-op) program can pursue a variety of career paths in Canada, including:

-• Embedded Systems Designer: Create and troubleshoot embedded systems for consumer electronics and industrial applications.
+- Embedded Systems Designer: Develop and optimize embedded systems for various applications.

-• Field Service Technician: Provide on-site support and maintenance for electronic equipment and systems.
+- Field Service Engineer: Provide on-site support and maintenance for electronic equipment and systems.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.